anzejarni/emergency-ventilator/docs/ideas-and-questions.md

 - Can someone check the limits document?
 - Can someone check the hardware document and give advice?
 - What is the percent in Circuit Compliance Compensation?
 Should it be a setting in percent?
+- Should PID be used in controlling algorithms (especially to avoid pressure overshooting)?